prathamranjansingh/multiLevelCache/Readme.md

 # Cache System

 This project implements a multilevel cache system using TypeScript.
 The cache system supports two eviction policies: LRU (Least Recently Used) and LFU (Least Frequently Used).
+NOTE: Different inputs are also there to check the working of this system.
+Those are commented in the index.ts So uncomment those lines and check other cases.

 ## Table of Contents